Mc-Zen/zero/README.md

   - `"power"` : Units with negative exponents are shown as powers.
   - `"fraction"` : When units with negative exponents are present, a fraction is created and the concerned units are put in the denominator.
   - `"inline"` : An inline fraction is created.
-- `breakable: bool` : Whether units and quantities can be broken across paragraph lines.
 - `prefix: auto | none` : When set to `auto` and `num.exponent` is set to `"eng"`, a metric prefix is displayed along with the unit, replacing the exponent, e.g., `zi.m[2e4]` will render as 20km.

 These options are also available when instancing a quantity, e.g., `#zi.m(fraction: "inline")[2.5]`.